aaronklor/ean-android/README.md

 2. Open a command line in the cloned directory: `cd ean-android`

-3. Now run the gradle task target to build the api-lib and sample-app: `gradlew :sample-app:assembleDebug`
+3. Now run the gradle task target to build the api-lib and sample-app: `gradlew clean build`
     - The library has now been built and imported into sample-app, and its apk built.

-4. The output apk can be found at `sample-app/build/apk/sample-app-debug-unaligned.apk` and can be installed using the command line function `adb install sample-app/build/apk/sample-app-debug-unaligned.apk`.
+4. The output apk can be found at `sample-app/build/outputs/apk/sample-app-debug-unaligned.apk` and can be installed using the command line function `adb install sample-app/build/outputs/apk/sample-app-debug-unaligned.apk`.
     - Alternatively, the gradle task `installDebug` can do steps 3 and 4 in one step: `gradlew :sample-app:installDebug`

 ##Building Only The Library

 ###Requirements

-- [Java JDK (1.6+)] [java]
+- [Java JDK (1.7+)] [java]

 ###Steps